Benzodiazepine Addiction Treatment

 • Vomiting

 Medical detox is an important first step in the recovery process.
 Drug withdrawal symptoms are generally uncomfortable enough to discourage people from sticking with their plans to quit.
-Also, this is often the reason why people continue to use drugs in the first place and develop an addiction; they just want to stop the uncomfortable withdrawal symptoms.
+Also, this is often the reason why people continue to use drugs in the first place and develop an addiction.
+They just want to stop the uncomfortable withdrawal symptoms.
+These symptoms can even threaten the life of the user, a similar phenomenon seen in cases of alcohol abuse.

 At our facility, we understand how difficult it can be to stick with treatment when you feel like you’re being attacked by withdrawal symptoms and drug cravings.
 Our medical team is here to help in this phase of treatment to ensure that patients at our inpatient drug rehab in Massachusetts can transition to the next phase of their treatment.